-When you sign a lease, you should also be given a 'Condition of Premises' Report.
+When you sign a lease, you must be given a 'Condition of Premises' Report.

 This lists all the rooms and fittings (such as carpets, curtains, light fittings) in the property and their condition.
-The landlord should complete the Condition Report and give you three copies within a day of you moving in.
+The landlord should complete the Condition Report and give you three copies.
 Check the report and write down any disagreements you have about the condition of the property.
 You then keep a copy for yourself and give the others back to the landlord.
 If this is your first time renting - ask someone more experienced to do it with you.
 Two sets of eyes are better than one.
 This is really important protection for you.
 Make sure you write down all the problems there are, like stains on the carpets, cracked windows etc. Most disputes when you get your bond back are caused by disagreements about whether or not damage was caused by you as the tenant.
 You need to protect yourself as much as possible from such disputes by keeping all the evidence you can.
-You may even consider taking photos of the property while you are filling in a condition of premises form.
+Take photos of the property while you are filling in a condition of premises form.